 Our Code of Business Conduct and supporting global policies incorporate the UNGC Ten Principles, and we reflect the basic concepts of fairness, honesty and respect for people and the environment in the way we operate our business.
 As a signatory of the UNGC, we report our progress on implementing the Ten Principles and the ways in which we are supporting the 2030 development agenda.

 We work hard to ensure we meet all current and future environmental regulations at both a local and international level.
 But we don’t stop there.
 We also have multiple ambitions of our own to prioritise safety and reduce the environmental impact of our businesses.

 Zero harm to people and the environment – this is this is our number-one priority.

 - Reduce carbon intensity by 50% (relative to 2008 levels) by 2030

-- Have at least one carbon-neutral ship in the fleet by 2030
+- Have the equivalent of one carbon-neutral ship by 2030

 - Run a carbon-neutral business by 2050

 - Primary activities, including the storage and handling of products, to be carbon neutral by 2040